fxbriol/fxbriol.github.io/_pages/research-Stein.md

 My main research interests consist in developing novel statistical or machine learning methodology which can deal with computational expensive or intractable models.
 From a computational viewpoint, two of the main challenges in this context are:

 * We usually want to obtain certain quantities of interest, but these take the form of some *intractable integrals/expectations*.
-Examples include Bayesian posterior moments, marginal likelihoods, expected losses or distances on probality distributions.
+Examples include Bayesian posterior moments, marginal likelihoods, expected losses or distances on probability distributions.

 * We often know probability density functions only up to some *unknown normalisation constant*.
 For example, the normalisation constant of Bayesian posterior distributions (called the model evidence) is often intractable, and sometimes the likelihood itself has an unknown constant (this is sometimes called an *unnormalised model*, or a *doubly-intractable problem* in Bayesian settings).